dpsenner/mqtt-presentation/src/PRESENTATION.md

 ## MQTT QoS 0: use when..

-* connection is stable (wired lan)
+* Connection is stable (wired lan)
-* messages can be lost occasionally
+* Messages can be lost occasionally
-* message queuing is not needed
+* Message queuing is not needed

 ## MQTT QoS 1: use when..

-* you need to get every message and application layer handles duplicates
+* You need to get every message and application layer handles duplicates
-* functional requirements do not tolerate QoS 2 overhead
+* Functional requirements do not tolerate QoS 2 overhead

 ## MQTT QoS 2: use when..

-* it is critical for the application that messages arrive exactly once
+* It is critical for the application that messages arrive exactly once
-* be aware of the four-part handshake overhead
+* Be aware of the four-part handshake overhead

 ## MQTT retained messages